btomi1980/TV-Radio-Streaming-by-Tomasso/README.md

 ## ℹ️ About

 This application is designed to provide a flexible and powerful streaming experience for both TV and radio content in a single interface.

+---

+## Legal Notice

+This application is a media player and streaming tool.

+It does not host, provide, or distribute any media content.

+All content accessed through this application is provided by third-party sources.

+The developer is not responsible for the content streamed by users.

+Users are responsible for ensuring that they comply with their local laws and regulations regarding media consumption.

+This software is provided "as is", without warranty of any kind.